 You can’t avoid the ‘Egyptian Taxis’ all around the Giza Plateau.
 Yes, it’s the touristy thing to do, but it was still one of my favourite experiences.

 Surprise #7 – The Egyptian Museum is VAST (and well guarded).

-Having a great guide here is well worth it, because there is little explanation of the individual items.
+Having an excellent guide here is well worth it because there is little explanation of the individual items.
 In fact, a new modern museum, near the pyramids, is in the works.
-It will be much better for preserving the artifacts and easier for tourists to get to.
+It will be much better for preserving the artefacts and easier for tourists to visit.
 Still, there’s a great colonial atmosphere in the current museum: the dusty shelves, the cluttered displays.
 I kind of loved it.